thecsea/mysqltcs/README.md

 A simple and powerful library for mysql written in php:

 * You can use the same db connection in more than one instances (optimizing mysql physical connections)
-* This library allow you to make common database operations immediately, returning simple data structures
+* This library allow you to make common database operations immediately and efficiently, returning simple data structures
 * Log all actions performed on db
 * All mysql error as exception
 * Clone support